How to raise Emotional Intelligence in Children

 3. Show, Don’t Just Tell

-You don’t have to be a Zen monk — just be real:
+Remember, we don’t have to pretend to be a perfectionist, just be real to your kids:

-“I’m feeling super stressed, so I’m going to take a few deep breaths.”
+Tell them how you are feeling – “I’m feeling super stressed today, so I’m going to take some time off or take few deep breaths.”

-When your kids see you handling emotions in a healthy way, they learn it’s normal — and that it’s possible.
+When your child sees you handling your emotions in a healthy way, they learn that it’s absolutely normal to feel this way — and that it’s possible.

 4. Make Empathy a Daily Thing